January – March 1984

 February 25th The Service The Kings Head Fulham

-Our last gig at the King’s Head.
-The following week we were due to play but had something else on.
-I phoned them and said one of the band was ill.
-The landlady said don’t bother coming back!
+This was to be our last gig at the King’s Head.
+We completed eight Saturdays in a row.
+The following week we were due to play but had something else on so I phoned them and said one of the band was ill.
+The landlady said don’t bother coming back.
+It was a shame to lose the residency but we had learned loads from it.

 March 2nd The Dirty Strangers Angie’s.